cowprotocol/cow-sdk/README.md

 ```

 ### STEP 1: Get Market Price
-To create an order, I will first need to get a price/fee quote:
+To create an order, you need to get a price/fee quote first:

-  * The SDK will give you easy access to the API, which will give you the `Market Price` and the `Fee`.
+  * The SDK will give you easy access to the API, which returns the `Market Price` and the `Fee` for any given trade you intent to do.
-  * The `Market Price` is not strictly needed, you can decide the price you use.
-You can choose a price that is below
+  * The returned `Market Price` is not strictly needed, you can use your own pricing logic.
-   this Market price (**Market Order**), or above Market Price (**Limit Order**).
+    * You can choose a price that is below this Market price (**Market Order**), or above Market Price (**Limit Order**).
   * The `Fee` however is very important.
-It is the required amount in sell token the trader agrees on paying for
+    * It is the required amount in sell token the trader agrees on paying for executing the order onchain.
-   executing the order onchain.
-Normally, its value is proportional to the current Gas Price of the network.
+    * Normally, its value is proportional to the current Gas Price of the network.
-   This fee is never charged if you don't trade.
+    * This fee is never charged if you don't trade.

 To get the quote, you simply specify the trade you intent to do: